-Knowing the mechanical and elastic properties of potential reservoir rocks is vital in understanding how fracture networks may develop in reservoirs, be it hydrocarbon, magmatic, geothermal or hydrothermal.
-Through our collaboration with UCL we have been able to measure these properties and apply the findings to areas ranging from understanding how cooling can influence cracking in thermally stressed volcanic rocks, to understanding how anisotropy may affect fracture propagation in unconventional hydrocarbon reservoirs.
+Knowing the mechanical properties of potential reservoir rocks is vital in understanding how fracture networks may develop in reservoirs containing hydrocarbon, magmatic or geothermal fluids.
+Through our collaboration with University College London (UCL) we have been able to measure many of these properties and apply the findings to areas ranging from understanding how cooling can influence cracking in thermally stressed volcanic rocks, to understanding how anisotropy may affect fracture propagation in unconventional hydrocarbon reservoirs.

-Properties that are commonly measured by the group at the rock and ice physics laboratories include:
+Properties that are commonly measured by the group members at the rock-physics laboratories include:

 - Dynamic and Static Young’s modulus

 - Unconfined Compressive Strength (UCS)